 This section highlights some of the most popular and well-maintained areas for cycling in BC Parks.
 For more detailed information on a specific park’s cycling trails and facilities, click that park’s name to visit its webpage.

 This is just a selection of what is on offer.
 There are practically limitless adventures for cyclists to explore in parks across British Columbia.
-To see a full list of bike-friendly parks, go to the find a park page and, under ‘activities’, filter by ‘cycling’.
+To see a full list of bike-friendly parks, use our find a park tool and, under ‘activities’, filter by ‘cycling’.

 Okanagan: Kettle Valley Railway